Nikki Bella Says She ‘Truly Hopes’ To Get Back Together With John Cena As He Professes His Love

-Nikki Bella is admitting that she’d “truly love” to get back together with her former fiance John Cena amid the WWE star professing his love for her in a candid new interview.
+Nikki Bella is admitting that she’d “truly love” to get back together with her former fiance, John Cena, amid the WWE star professing his love for her in a candid new interview.
 Speaking to Entertainment Tonight this week, Bella confirmed that she’s hoping to reconcile with her ex after the twosome called off their engagement in April.

 “John is such an amazing man,” Nikki told the outlet when asked about her broken relationship with her fellow WWE wrestler, even going as far as to say that he “really is the love of my life.”

 “I truly hope one day that we can work it out and get back together.
-I think there is hope,” she then added while walking the red carpet Bella at NBCUniversal’s upfront presentation with her twin sister Brie on May 14.
+I think there is hope,” she added while walking the red carpet at NBCUniversal’s upfront presentation with her twin sister Brie on May 14.

-“I just want us both to live the rest of our lives happy,” she then continued.
+“I just want us both to live the rest of our lives happy,” she continued.
 “Hopefully that’s together, maybe it’s not.
 Right now I’m just focusing on me.
 I think I kind of lost me and now I want to find [myself].”

 Bella’s latest comments came amid Cena publicly professing his love for her during a candid interview with Today’s Kathie Lee Gifford and Hoda Kotb that morning, in which he admitted that he’d still love to marry the WWE diva despite the twosome calling off their wedding mere days before they were set to tie the knot.